Brown Environmental Leadership Lab (BELL): Rhode Island

 Safety and Supervision

 You will have clear guidelines regarding where you can go alone or with a peer.
 Staff are available for support and assistance 24 hours a day.
-Despite many students being experienced and competent travelers, the BELL staff expects all students to stay with the group at all times and provide notice if you need to separate from the group for any reason.
+Despite many students being experienced and competent travelers, the BELL staff expects you to stay with the group during all lessons and community activities.
+Staff will inform you in advance about when you can expect free time at BELL.
+For example, you may get free time between some lessons and community activities, at which time you are able to explore campus before rejoining your cohort for the remainder of the day.

 Cell Phone Policy

-Each year, the BELL staff revisits the cell phone policy to ensure that it aligns with best practices in both safety and community engagement.
+You will be asked to leave your cell phones in a secure location (e.g., your dorm space or a bag that you can carry with you) for many parts of the BELL program.
+Unless a phone is used for a part of a lesson or field trip, we expect you to have the phones secured and away during all program lessons and activities.
+This will include field trips where you might want to take photos, so it’s important to prepare in advance and bring a camera that is separate from a cell phone.
 The main goal of the BELL cell phone policy is to allow you to stay tuned into each other, the program and your natural surroundings.
-You may experience a lot of benefits from letting go of the frequent connection to technology, as it often helps BELL students adjust to a new environment more quickly and form a stronger community.
+BELL students benefit from letting go of the frequent connection to technology, as it often helps to adjust to a new environment more quickly and form a stronger community.
 While some spaces or parts of the day at BELL will be entirely cell phone free, you will still have opportunities to keep in touch with friends and family at home who you lean on for support.
-You will learn about the BELL cell phone policy during on-site program orientation.
+Continued violation of the BELL cell phone policy will result in a call to your parent(s)/guardian(s).

 Swimming During BELL